How to Reformat Time Machine Drive?

 PAGE CONTENT:

 The backup disk you use with Time Machine will eventually become full.
 While Time Machine is smart about backing up updated data, the storage device will eventually get full.
-So then what?

 What format does Mac Time Machine use?

 A well-known file system format is the disk format.
-It's the arrangement of your files on the hard Disk.
+File system the arrangement of your files on the hard Disk.
 In addition, the format controls how your Mac's Time Machine interprets the disk drive's contents while reading and writing data.
 The quality of the Time Machine disk's format is, thus, crucial.

 Verify that you have successfully restored your backup onto the new computer.
 Verify once more that everything is on the internal disk, even though you should have all your backups.

-Find out where your backups are kept.
-The Time Machine backup database may be accessed by double-clicking the Backups.'backupdb' icon in Finder.
-Double-click if there is just one folder.
-It will include your computer's name.
 When you see the link labeled Latest at the bottom of the page, click it twice.
 At this point, double-click the directory that includes your hard drive's name.

 Go to the View menu and pick Show Path Bar.
-You should notice something at the very bottom of the Finder window.
+You should notice something at the bottom of the Finder window.

 ★ Backup with Time Machine: